Supporting imagery

 The second one was some sort of a ‘test card’ that was used to properly adjust the IPD dial and the focus slider.

-The third one asked the user if they would like to be remained to take a break every thirty minutes.
+The third one asked the user if they would like to be reminded to take a break every thirty minutes.

-The first and third screen were often customised to fit the game’s theme.
+The first and third screens were often customised to fit the game’s theme.

 I don’t think Nintendo dictated rules like this anymore until the release of the Wii.